Tokyo 2020: Germany gymnasts protest with full-body leotards | DW | 26.07.2021

 "I think it's really cool that they have the guts to stand on such a huge arena and show girls from all over the world that you can wear whatever you want," said Norwegian gymnast Julie Erichsen.
 "I applaud them for that."

-Outfits covering legs are authorised in international competitions but up until now tthey had almost exclusively been worn for religious reasons.
+Outfits covering legs are authorized in international competitions but up until now tthey had almost exclusively been worn for religious reasons.

 Germany's gymnastics team did not qualify for finals.